arttu68/github-portfolio/README.md

   <br>

-  My name is Artturi Vuorinen, and I'm a game developer from Finland who also does music and audio.
+  My name is Artturi Vuorinen, and I'm a game developer from Finland who also has a passion for music and audio.

   <br>

-  TEST

 </div>